 - 3.1 General reserves are funds which do not have any restrictions as to their use.
 These reserves can be used to smooth the impact of uneven cash flows, offset the budget requirement if necessary or can be held in case of unexpected events or emergencies. - 3.2 The level of general reserves is a matter of judgement and so this policy does not attempt to prescribe a blanket level.
 The primary means of building general reserves will be through an allocation from the annual budget.
 This will be in addition to any amounts needed to replenish reserves that have been consumed in the previous year. - 3.3 Setting the level of general reserves is one of several related decisions in the formulation of the medium-term financial strategy and the annual budget.
-The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment. - 3.4 If in extreme circumstances general reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short-term resources.
+The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment. - 3.4 If in extreme circumstances general reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short-term resources. - 3.5 Even at times when extreme pressure is put on the council's finances the council must keep a minimum balance sufficient to pay one month's worth of contractual obligations to staff and contractors in general reserves at all times.

-- 3.5 Even at times when extreme pressure is put on the council's finances the council must keep a minimum balance sufficient to pay one month's worth of contractual obligations to staff and contractors in general reserves at all times. - 3.6 Council should also be aware of the guidance as given in Proper Practices (March 2021 which states that "The generally accepted recommendation with regard to the appropriate minimum level of a Smaller Authority's General Reserve is that this should be maintained at between three (3) and twelve (12) months Net Revenue Expenditure (NRE).
-NRE (subject to any planned surplus or deficit) is effectively Precept\Levy less any Loan Repayment and/or amounts included in Precept\Levy for Capital Projects and transfers to Earmarked Reserves.
-The reason for the wide range (3 to 12 months) is to cater for the large variation in sizes of individual authorities.
-The smaller the authority the closer the figure should be to 12 months NRE, the larger the authority the nearer to 3 months.
+3.6 Council should also be aware of the guidance as given in Proper Practices (March 2024 which states that

+"The generally accepted recommendation with regard to the appropriate minimum level of a smaller authority's general reserve is that this should be maintained at between three and twelve months of net revenue expenditure.

+The reason for the wide range is to cater for the large variation in activity level between individual authorities.
+The smaller the authority, the closer the figure may be to 12 months expenditure, the larger the authority, the nearer to 3 months.
+In practice, any authority with income and expenditure in excess of £200,000 should plan towards 3 months equivalent general reserve.

-In practice, any authority with an NRE in excess of £200,000 should plan on 3 months equivalent General Reserve.
-In all of this it is important that each authority adopt, as a General Reserve policy, the level appropriate to their size and situation and plan their Budget so as to ensure that the adopted level is maintained.
-Changes in activity levels/range of services provided will inevitably lead to changes in the requisite minimum level of General Reserve in order to provide working capital for those activities.
+In all of this it is important that each authority adopt, as a general reserve policy, the level appropriate to their size, situation, risks and plan their budget so as to ensure that the adopted level is maintained.
+Consideration of the minimum level of reserves requires not only consideration of level of income and expenditure but also the risks to that income.